 Player profiles have been created by these entities by collecting and processing medical data.
 Moreover, it was done without consent and is very concerning for players.
 It seems to be promoting the toxic and judgemental nature of fans.

-Video game developers, betting companies and fantasy sports providers rely heavily on an array of player data off of which these companies base their services and products.
+Video game developers, betting companies and fantasy sports providers rely heavily on an array of player data on which these companies base their services and products.
 While these companies state that they have collected the data legally, it still leaves a possibility of a huge compensation that needs to be paid to players as their data was processed without consent.
-The players were also never explained why and how their data will be used which is a further legal problem for the above mentioned companies.
+The players were also never explained why and how their data will be used which is a further legal problem for the above-mentioned companies.